 - 1. Maintain the operable wig-wag signal at its present location at the northern end of the Freighthouse. - 2.
-The "repair in place" (RIP) office stored in Emily Street Yard will be moved to the southern end of the Freighthouse. - The concrete telephone booths will be moved near the Freighthouse, subject to City of San Luis Obispo approval.
-The booths will be repaired, doors secured, and an audio recording made available as an educational exhibit in one (2026 time frame). - 4.
-Additional signals and similar size outdoor artifacts may be installed in parking lot planters in the Freighthouse vicinity, subject to City of San Luis Obispo approval (Appendix 3).
+Complete restoration of the "repair in place" (RIP) office during 2025. - 3.
+The concrete telephone booths will be repaired, doors secured, and an audio recording made available as an educational exhibit in one (2028 time frame). - Additional signals and similar size outdoor artifacts may be installed in parking lot planters in the Freighthouse vicinity, subject to City of San Luis Obispo approval (Appendix 2).